-Members of the Library's professional staff offer the following formal courses: AGRO 4019-Seminar in Horticulture, BIOL 3055-Bibliography and Library Research in the Biological Sciences, and SOSC 3145-Bibliography and Library Research in the Social Sciences, and INTD 3355-Research Methods in Libraries.
+Members of the Library's professional staff offer the following formal courses: AGRO 4019-Seminar in Horticulture, BIOL 3055-Bibliography and Library Research in the Biological Sciences, and CISO 3145-Bibliography and Library Research in the Social Sciences, and INTD 3355-Research Methods in Libraries.

 Library services are fully automated, and the online catalog can be accessed from terminals and computers installed in the Library, or anywhere on Campus as well as through the Internet.
 A local area network (LAN) allows for the use of databases in CD-ROM from various collections.
 Cataloging and classification are done online using the bibliographic utility of the Online Computer Library Center (OCLC).
-The Library is also a member of the Southeastern Library Network (SOLINET) and the U.S. Agricultural Information Network (USAIN).
-In cooperation with the State Department of Education, the Library runs the Puerto Rico Cooperative Information Network, which allows libraries as well as, some public and school libraries throughout the island to share their resources.
+The Library is also a member of the Southeastern Library Network (SOLINET) and the U. S. Agricultural Information Network (USAIN).